RZZT/website/_minutes/2018-02-05-decision-without-meeting-2.md

 ---
 layout: decision
+body: Directors
-title: Minute of decision adopting the list of documents to be published
+title: Minute of Directors' decision adopting the list of documents to be published
 date: 2018-02-05 17:33
 ---